In 1981, the CRTC decided one CBC-TV channel was enough

 Broadcast regulator turned down licence application to launch second CBC network

-Nearly four decades ago, the CBC had an ambitious plan to double the Canadian content it showed on television.
+Four decades ago, the CBC had an ambitious plan to double the Canadian content it showed on television.

 How?
 By launching a second television network, available on cable, to be called CBC-2, or Télé-2 in French, which would bring new and already-aired programming to viewers.